Oakland Tribune

-The Oakland Tribune is a weekly newspaper published in Oakland, California, by the Bay Area News Group (BANG), a subsidiary of MediaNews Group.
+The Oakland Tribune was a daily newspaper published in Oakland, California from 1874 to 2016 when it was merged into the East Bay Times by its owner, Bay Area News Group.

-Founded in 1874, the Tribune rose to become an influential daily newspaper.
-With the decline of print media, in March 2016, parent company Digital First Media announced that the Tribune would fold into a new newspaper entitled the East Bay Times along with the company's other newspapers in the East Bay starting April 5, 2016.
-The former nameplates of the consolidated newspapers will continue to be published every Friday as weekly community supplements.
+History

 Origin

-The Tribune was founded February 21, 1874, by George Staniford and Benet A. Dewes.
-The Oakland Daily Tribune was first printed at 468 Ninth St. as a 4-page, 3-column newspaper, 6 by 10 inches.
-Staniford and Dewes gave out copies free of charge.
-The paper had news stories and 43 advertisements.

-Staniford, the editor and Dewes, the printer, were credited with producing a paper with fine typographical look and editorial nature.
-The competition was the Oakland News and Oakland Transcript.
-The first editorial stated, "There seems to be an open field for a journal like the Tribune in Oakland, and we accordingly proceed to occupy it, presenting the Tribune, which is intended to be a permanent daily paper, deriving its support solely from advertising patronage."
+On February 21, 1874, the Oakland Daily Tribune was founded by editor George Staniford and printer Benet "Ben" A. Dewes.
+At that time the competition was the Oakland News and Oakland Transcript.
+The paper's first editorial stated, "There seems to be an open field for a journal like the Tribune in Oakland, and we accordingly proceed to occupy it, presenting the Tribune, which is intended to be a permanent daily paper, deriving its support solely from advertising patronage."

-Later that year, Staniford sold his half interest to Dewes; then, Dewes sold a half interest to A.B.
-Gibson.
-The Tribune moved, January 30, 1875, to 911 Broadway and Gibson sold his half interest to the paper to A. E. Nightingill.
-In 1876, Dewes and Nightingill, found a buyer for the Tribune.
+That August, Staniford sold his half interest to Dewes.
+The paper's office moved to 911 Broadway in January 1875.
+A.B.
+Gibson joined Dewes as co-owner in February 1876.
+The partnership soon dissolved and A. E. Nightingill bought a half-interest.

 The William Dargie era

-The Tribune became a major paper under William E. Dargie (1854–1911), who acquired the paper July 24, 1876.
-The Tribune Publishing Company, was created with William Edward Dargie as Manager and (Albion Keith Paris) A. K. P. Harmon, Jr., Secretary.

-The Tribune was a solid Republican newspaper under Dargie and (later) the Knowlands.
+In July 1876, Dewes sold the Oakland Daily Evening Tribune to William E. Dargie, a former student of California State University.
+He soon secured wire service dispatch's from the Associated Press for the paper.
+Darige also bought Nightingill's stake, although his widow disputed the transaction having ever occurred.
+Under Dargie's management, the paper increased in size, circulation and influence.
+The Republican paper became the leading news publication in Alameda County.

 Dargie was a news innovator in several ways: 1876, wire service dispatches; 1877, a book and job department added; 1878, when the Bell Telephone System arrived in Oakland, one of the first telephones was installed at the Tribune- Number 46; 1883, a Saturday edition was introduced; 1887, special editions; 1888, an extra for the presidential election.

-On August 28, 1891, the name Oakland Tribune was officially adopted.
+On August 28, 1891, the name The Oakland Tribune was officially adopted.
 Prior names include Oakland Daily Tribune, the Oakland Evening Tribune and the Oakland Daily Evening Tribune.
 Dargie had news offices in New York and Chicago.
 Dargie also acquired a patent approved R. Hoe & Co. double cylinder press.

-The Tribune was a charter member of the Associated Press upon its founding in 1900.

-Among Dargie's hires, at the turn of the century, was Jack Gunin, a one-eyed lensman, the first full-time photojournalist in the Western United States.
+In the early 1900s, Dargie hired a one-eyed lensman Jack Gunin, making him probably the first full-time photojournalist in the Western United States.

 In 1906, the Tribune added a Sunday edition.